goujou/blogjou/cook_blog/_posts/2025-03-16-Lomo-saltado.md

 Also, put in the oven the French fries.
 Set the oven to 220° C for around 20 minutes.

-Now it is ready to be served with the French fires and white rice!
+Now it is ready to be served with the French fries and white rice!